Proyec-titos/JustEat-assessment/README.md

 * How to compile and run this code:
    All that is needed to run this code is a python-compatible IDE and having the "requests" library installed.
 Here's a link to a quick guide on how to do so using pip, Python's native package manager: https://datagy.io/install-requests-python/.
-   In my case, I used VS Code with the Python extension.
+   My IDE of choice was VS Code with the Python extension.

 * How to build this solution:
    This solution uses a set of nested functions to pull the data from the API, filter it to obtain the relevant data, create a list out of that data, and finally print it to the screen.
 The different blocks it is divided in are as follows: